 It’s all about the money, money, money when doing home improvements, isn’t it?
-Even a simple thing like purchasing just one set of shutters can break your budget wide open.
-When we moved into our home five years ago, I really wasn’t in love with the green vinyl shutters around our bedroom window.
-Green’s nice, but they were so boring and blah.
-FINALLY, I decided to do a DIY project.
-My amazing DIY project updating vinyl shutters.
-The research behind it was plentiful!
+Even something as simple as purchasing one set of shutters can break your budget wide open.
+When my family moved into our home, I really wasn’t in love with the green vinyl shutters around our bedroom window.
+Green’s nice.
+However, the fading annoyed me.
+Plus, they clashed with my bluish roof.
+I wasn’t going to spend a lot of money for new ones, so updating vinyl shutters on my own was the only solution!

-Do-it-yourself projects aren’t really something I’m known for around here.
-My husband was shocked I wanted to not only take on the vinyl shutters, but also our front door, and our garage door.
-Needless to say, he was all to happy to inform me “you can’t just paint vinyl and high gloss front doors” and expect the paint to stay.
+I’m not known for my do-it-yourself projects.
+People were shocked I wanted to not only take on the vinyl shutters, but also the front door.
+Needless to say, once I told other people about my projects, I was surprised to learn you can’t paint vinyl and high gloss front doors and expect the paint to stick.
 I nodded, like I knew all of that already, and quickly called my mother to ask her what the hell I should do first.

 Mom’s always good for home improvement help, and guidance.
 She said “let’s head to The Home Depot and find a base coat, and the color you want to use on everything.”
 Perfect!

-Apparently, vinyl can’t be painted over without using a specialized type of primer.
+Apparently, painting over vinyl requires specialized primer.
 Mom knew there was a product that would be good to use, she just wasn’t sure what the name of it was.
 We asked someone in the paint department at The Home Depot.
 The answer?
 Zinsser Bullseye 1-2-3 Primer.
 It would stick to ANY surface, including vinyl shutters.
 Victory was mine!
 If only it had been that easy to find the actual blue color I wanted for the shutters.
-I had it in my head….. but it took a while to hunt it down with all those paint sample charts.
-Poor mom.
-TORTURE for her.
-It took forever.

 Picking a paint color